rayaman/multi/README.md

 Functions
 ---------
-If you ever wanted to pause a function then great now you can The uses of the Function object allows one to have a method that can run free in a sense
+If you ever wanted to pause a function then great now you can The use of the Function object allows one to have a method that can run free in a sense
 ```lua
 require("multi")
 func=multi:newFunction(function(self,arg1,arg2,...)